-We may be forced to delay or reduce the scope of our development programs, reduce our research and development costs and/or limit or cease our operations if we are unable to obtain additional funding to support our current operating plan.
+We will be forced to delay or reduce the scope of our development programs, reduce our research and development costs and/or limit or cease our operations if we are unable to obtain additional funding to support our current operating plan.
 We have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.
-As of September 30, 2021, we had \$95.9 million in cash and cash equivalents.
-Based on our available cash resources, we believe we do not have sufficient cash and cash equivalents on hand to support current operations for at least one year from the date of issuance of the unaudited condensed consolidated financial statements appearing within this Quarterly Report on Form 10-Q. This condition raises substantial doubt about our ability to continue as a going concern for at least one year from the date that our unaudited condensed consolidated financial statements for the period ended September 30, 2021 were issued.
-Nevertheless, our unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-We will need to raise additional funding on acceptable terms, if at all.
+As of March 31, 2022, we had \$39.6 million in cash and cash equivalents.
+Based on our available cash resources, we believe we do not have sufficient cash and cash equivalents on hand to support current operations for at least one year from the date of issuance of the financial statements appearing within this Quarterly Report on Form 10-Q. This condition raises substantial doubt about our ability to continue as a going concern for at least one year from the date that our financial statements for the quarter ended March 31, 2022 were issued.
+Nevertheless, our financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+We will need to raise additional capital to fund our future operations and remain as a going concern.
+There can be no assurance that we will be able to obtain additional funding on acceptable terms, if at all.
 To the extent that we raise additional capital through future equity offerings, the ownership interest of common stockholders will be diluted, which dilution may be significant.
 However, we cannot guarantee that we will be able to obtain any or sufficient additional funding or that such funding, if available, will be obtainable on terms satisfactory to us.
-In the event that we are unable to obtain any or sufficient additional funding, there can be no assurance that we will be able to continue as a going concern.
+In the event that we are unable to obtain any or sufficient additional funding, there can be no assurance that we will be able to continue as a going concern, and we will be forced to delay, reduce or discontinue our product development programs or commercialization efforts.